agnesp24/agnesp24/README.md

 <img src="https://img.shields.io/static/v1?label=Overview&message=AGNES&color=008080&style=for-the-badge&logo=GitHub" alt="Static GitHub">

-<p>I'm currently working at Kyndryl as a Mianframe Operator, but studying to become a Data Scientist.</p>
+<p>I'm currently working at Kyndryl as a Mianframe Operator, but I'm studying to become a Data Scientist.</p>

 ### You can reach me on: